← Back to home

 What is the difference between Speakeasy and Workato?

-Both compete on the same themes — mcp, governance — within DevOps.
-Speakeasy is currently shipping more aggressively (velocity 8.8 vs 6.3), with 0 editorial sparks in the last 30 days against 1.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Speakeasy is currently shipping more aggressively (velocity 10.0 vs 8.8), with 1 editorial sparks in the last 30 days against 1.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Speakeasy better than Workato?